Install

 Harness(llm="claude-sonnet-4-6").evaluate(make_agent(), role="...", goal="...")3.
 Return AgentResponse for deep scoring

-Expose what the agent did under the hood — tool calls, retrievals, memory snapshots — so the Harness Jurors can score tool picking, retrieval grounding, and memory stability properly.
+Expose what the agent did under the hood — tool calls, retrievals, memory snapshots — so the Harness Jurors can score tool use, retrieval grounding, and memory behavior properly.

 from proofagent_harness import AgentResponse, Harness